Yoga For Stress Relief: Transform Your Life

 “I think the science (in addition to the spiritual philosophy) behind yoga is essential to communicate to modern society for there to be a transformation of how the western world uses the practice”

 Understanding the nervous system and whether or not a person experiences ‘hyper’ or ‘hypo’ conditions are essential in designing classes and wellness programs to fit the needs of an individual.

-During my yoga and SUP yoga classes, I hope to help people understand that yoga is not an exercise.
-With consistent practice, your body will change shape, you will become stronger, more flexible, and this is necessary to allow the fluctuations of the mind to cease.
-However, this is not the goal.
+With consistent practice, your body will change shape, you will become stronger, more flexible, the nervous system will spend more time in rest and digest, the body will begin to heal and this is all necessary to allow the fluctuations of the mind to cease.

 - ASANA – Postures

 - DHYANA – Meditative absorption

 Using the Eight Limbs of Yoga as a guide will enable to use the Yamas and Niyamas, external and internal disciplines and observances to form the foundation of your practice.